nishantraj0/delta-demo/README.md

 # delta-demo
-this is demo for git or github
+this is demo for git or github.